-On September 24, 2014, the Organization obtained a \$250,000 line of credit from a financial institution.
-Under the terms of this line of credit, interest is charged at 4.25% per annum.
+The Organization obtained a \$250,000 line of credit from a financial institution.
+Under the terms of this line of credit, interest is charged at 5.25% per annum. and matured in October 2017.
 The note representing this arrangement is secured by the Organization's investments and requires monthly principal and interest payments.
-This line of credit matured on September 23, 2015 and was renewed for an additional year through September 23, 2016.
-The Organization borrowed \$197,899 during the year ended June 30, 2015 of which \$18,399 remained outstanding at June 30, 2015.
-The remaining balance was paid off during July 2015.
-Subsequent to June 30, 2016, this arrangement was renewed through October 2017 under substantially the same terms.
+There were no outstanding borrowings under this arrangement as of June 30, 2017 and 2016.
+The line of credit matured in October 2017 and is in the process of being renewed.